 A cohort of approximately 23,500 participants has both GWAS1 and baseline CVD Biomarkers2.
 See the table below.
 Note that the number of participants in MRC, LLS, and BMD cohorts are each a subset for the approx. 23,500 participants, and that participants in these three groups are not mutually exclusive (for example, a participant may be in 1, 2, or all three of the subsets).

 1 – Only 'dbGaP-eligible' participants are included in GWAS projects.
 GWAS includes the data from the 1,000 Genomes project (see below) and W66.
 W66 GWAS data is NOT imputed and has not yet been submitted to dbGaP, but will be in the future.2 – Baseline CVD biomarkers from W54, W58, and W66 are included above, and include HDL, LDL, cholesterol, triglycerides, glucose, insulin, CRP, creatinine.3 – Ppts = Participants.
 See Table 1b on Key WHI Genetic and Biomarker Studies and the WHI Study Pages for participant selection criteria.
 4 - MRC = Medical Record Cohort, and includes HT participants and African Americans/Hispanics enrolled in the WHI Extension Study 2 (2010 - 2015) (ES2).
 In ES2, WHI outcomes are adjudicated only for MRC participants while cancer outcomes are adjudicated for all participants.
 5 – LLS = Long Life Study.
-Between 2012 and 2013, 14,081 MRC participants were invited to join the LLS; 7,875 women completed an LLS visit.
+Between 2012 and 2013, 7,875 MRC participants completed an LLS visit.
 CVD Biomarkers were done on baseline and LLS visit blood samples.
 Sample available includes serum, EDTA plasma, RBCs, extracted DNA, extracted RNA.
 See the Long Life Study page for more information.6 - BMD = Bone Mineral Density participants; see description of BMD subsample on listing on the Subsample Definitions page.
 Urine samples were also collected on the BMD participants.

 GWAS data from about 30,000 WHI participants were imputed into 1,000 Genomes data.
 The imputed GWAS data is available.